 - Littlest Cancer Patient: Lila, although she's portrayed much less sympathetically in the last scene.

-- Odd Name Out: This is the only one of the four Peanuts movies that has Snoopy's name in the title rather than Charlie Brown's.
+- Odd Name Out: This is the only one of the five Peanuts movies that has Snoopy's name in the title.

 - Scooby-Dooby Doors: A scene like this occurs at one point when Clara chases Snoopy and Woodstock through her house.

 - Title Drop: While despairing over Snoopy being gone, Charlie Brown cries out the movie title.

-- Triumphant Reprise: The very last incarnation of the "NO DOGS ALLOWED" tune, along with the "Best of Buddies" song near the end.
+- Triumphant Reprise: The very last incarnation of the "NO DOGS ALLOWED" tune, along with the "Best of Buddies" song combined with "It's A Long Way to Tipperary" near the end.

 - Tropey Come Home

 - We Want Our Jerk Back / Status Quo Is God: Snoopy behaves like a jerk to everyone in the film, but they all cry when he leaves.
 When he eventually returns, they're shocked when he continues to be a jerk.

 - What Happened to the Mouse?: For some reason, after the deep thought sequence, Peppermint Patty disappears for the rest of the movie.
 She isn't even seen again in the movie unless you count the credits.